-According to, capital structure is the ratio between debt and equity of a business.
+According to Brigham and Ehrhardt (2008), capital structure is the ratio between debt and equity of a business.
 A company that wants to maximize corporate value will try to achieve an optimal debt-equity ratio.

 Previous studies used many different financial leverage ratios to represent a company's capital structure.
-Most studies focus on a certain financial leverage ratio such as total debt/total assets or equity/total debt.
-The ratio between short-term debt and total assets was used to measure capital structure.
-Another researcher only considers the ratio of total debt/total assets to calculate capital structure but other studies have considered many different leverage ratios.
-Financial leverage can be measured by three indicators: short-term debt/total assets, long-term debt/total assets, and total debt/total assets.
+Most studies focus on a certain financial leverage ratio such as total debt/total assets or equity/total debt (Frank & Goyal, 2003).
+The ratio between short-term debt and total assets was used to measure capital structure (Chang et al., 2014).
+Another researcher (National Bureau of Economics Research, 1999) only considers the ratio of total debt/total assets to calculate capital structure but other studies have considered many different leverage ratios.
+Financial leverage can be measured by three indicators: short-term debt/total assets, long-term debt/total assets, and total debt/total assets (Ebaid, 2009).
 Similarly, three measures can be used to calculate capital structure as follows: